-STYLE: Does it look good, decent layout, appropriate use of LaTeX or Word or whatever?
-Are there any spelling mistakes, typos and grammar?
+STYLE: Does it look good, with a decent layout with appropriate use of LaTeX or Word or whatever?
+(Hull 2022) Are there any spelling mistakes, typos and grammar?
 Don’t just rely on a spellchecker, some typos can only be

 VERBS FIRST: Have you talked about what you have actually done using prominent

 verbs, rather than just what you think you know?
 Avoid long sections of prose, see section 6.7.4